barharush9/barharush9/README.md

     <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/android/android-original-wordmark.svg" alt="android" width="40" height="40"/>
   </a>
 </p>

+### Data Analysis and Machine Learning:
+- **Data Analysis**: Experience with data visualization, statistical analysis, and data cleaning using Python libraries such as Pandas, NumPy, and Matplotlib.
+- **Machine Learning**: Knowledgeable in machine learning algorithms and frameworks, including Scikit-Learn and TensorFlow.
+Applied machine learning techniques for predictive modeling and data-driven insights.

 Feel free to browse my repositories, and don’t hesitate to reach out if you have any questions or collaboration ideas!